-Edward C. Moore, New York (until d.
+Edward C. Moore (American), New York (until d.
 1891; bequeathed to MMA)

 New York.
-The Metropolitan Museum of Art.
-"Following the Stars: Images of the Zodiac in Islamic Art," February 4, 1997–August 31, 1997, no. 3.
+The Hagop Kevorkian Special Exhibitions Gallery, The Metropolitan Museum of Art.
+"Following the Stars: Images of the Zodiac in Islamic Art," February 4–August 31, 1997, no. 3.

 Carboni, Stefano.
-Following the Stars: The Zodiac in Islamic Art.
+Following the Stars: Images of the Zodiac in Islamic Art.
 New York: The Metropolitan Museum of Art, 1997. no. 3, pp. 12–13, ill. (b/w).